Cagridgnn/Disleksi-Web-Duzenleyici/README.md

 - [x] AI text simplification
 - [ ] Custom fonts
 - [ ] Text-to-Speech support
-- [ ] Themes
+- [ ] Theme system
 - [ ] Keyboard shortcuts

 ---

 ## 🤝 Contributing

-Contributions, suggestions, and pull requests are welcome.
+Contributions and suggestions are welcome.

 1. Fork the repository
 2. Create a new branch